How To Add Charts And Graphs To WordPress

 Upload CSV File From Computer

-The plugin imports your data and displays it using the graph/chart type you have previously chosen …
+The plugin will import the data and display it using the graph/chart type you have previously selected …

 Upload CSV File From The Web

-After importing your data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a new data file with the correct data), and click ‘Next‘ …
+After importing the data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file containing the correct data), and click ‘Next‘ …

-Depending on the chart or graph type you have selected, the plugin will display a range of customization options …
+Depending on the chart or graph type you’ve selected, the plugin will display a range of customization settings …

-The WordPress Visualizer plugin gives you full control of your chart or graph, and updates your display in real time …
+Visualizer gives you total control of your chart or graph, and updates your display in real time …

 - Pie Settings – Create 3D pie charts, draw slices counterclockwise, set the text content displayed on the slice, create a “donut” pie chart, rotate the chart’s “start” angle and set the slice border color.